Bills

 Version:

-Requires certain social media platforms to provide an accessible mechanism for users to delete their accounts on the platform and permanently erase all personal information associated with deleted accounts.
-Prohibits certain deceptive practices by a social media platform that obstructs the deletion of user accounts.
+Requires certain social media platforms to provide an accessible mechanism for users to delete their accounts on the platform and permanently erase all personal information and sensitive personal information associated with deleted accounts.
+Prohibits certain deceptive practices by social media platforms that obstruct the deletion of user accounts.
 Authorizes the Attorney General to pursue civil actions and seek injunctive relief and penalties for violations.
-Effective 1/1/2027.
+Effective 7/1/2050.
+(SD2)

 Discussed in Hearing